L. Zenobia Coleman: Biography

-During her tenure at Tougaloo she also helped out at a number of other colleges.
+During her tenure at Tougaloo she also helped other colleges strengthen their libraries.
 She assisted with cataloging at Alabama State College, gave instruction at Southern University in Baton Rouge, and was a visiting librarian at North Carolina College for Negroes.
 She published articles in library and education journals.
 Coleman became a member of a number of library associations and of advisory boards for schools, libraries, and library associations, and founded the local chapter for Alpha Kappa Alpha.
 In July 1973 she was made "Continuing Member for life" of the American Library Association.

 Legacy

-A library at Tougaloo College, the Eva Hills Eastman Library, was built in 1948, but in the 1970s a new one was built, named for Coleman.
+A library at Tougaloo College, the Eva Hills Eastman Library, was built in 1948, but in the 1970s a new one was built and named for Coleman.
 Coleman started an endowment fund when she learned it was to be named for her, and after her retirement she continued to live in Tougaloo.
 She died on May 3, 1999.